 The additional open-label studies that Biogen conducted with nusinersen, which allowed infants with SMA type 1 who had not been a part of the original studies to receive the drug, revealed similar findings as those in ENDEAR.
 Those who participated in these open-label studies ranged in age from 30 days to 15 years at the time of the first dose, and in presymptomatic patients who ranged in age from 8 days to 42 days at the time of first dose.

-In an article on SMA News Today from December 8th, Dr. Richard Finkel, chief of neurology at Nemours Children’s Hospital in Orlando, Florida, and first author of a key a Phase 2 clinical trial (NCT01839656) of nusinersen that was conducted from May 3, 2013, to July 9, 2014, remarked that “with nusinersen, these infants are not only living longer, but they’re living better.”
+In an article on SMA News Today from Dec.
+8, Dr. Richard Finkel, chief of neurology at Nemours Children’s Hospital in Orlando, Florida, and first author of a key Phase 2 clinical trial (NCT01839656) of nusinersen that was conducted from May 3, 2013, to July 9, 2014, remarked that “with nusinersen, these infants are not only living longer, but they’re living better.”

 “SMA is no longer a death sentence for infants,” Finkel added.
 “This treatment is by no means a cure, but it is more than we’ve ever been able to offer these families before.”

-The CureSMA Foundation, which has tirelessly worked to aggressively support the development of promising experimental SMA therapies, called the FDA approval “an historic moment that our community has been working toward for decades,” with Jill Jarecki, PhD, Cure SMA’s Chief Scientific Officer, adding: “This is a landmark day for the SMA community with the first approved drug for the disease.
-Cure SMA and our entire community have worked together tirelessly for more than thirty years to make this happen.
+The CureSMA Foundation, which has tirelessly worked to aggressively support the development of promising experimental SMA therapies, called the FDA approval “an historic moment that our community has been working toward for decades,” with Jill Jarecki, PhD, Cure SMA’s chief scientific officer, adding: “This is a landmark day for the SMA community with the first approved drug for the disease.
+Cure SMA and our entire community have worked together tirelessly for more than 30 years to make this happen.
 It is important for all of us to stop and celebrate this shared accomplishment that will change and improve the lives of SMA patients.”

 Common side effects that participants in the clinical studies taking Spinraza experienced were upper respiratory infections, lower respiratory infections, and constipation.
 Some warnings and precautions are associated with the drug as well, including low blood platelet count and toxicity to the kidneys (renal toxicity).
 Toxicity in the nervous system (neurotoxicity) was also reportedly observed in early animal studies of the drug.